 My dress search started soon after I got engaged – I mean what girl doesn’t dream of what her wedding dress will look like someday?!
 I had a clear vision of what I wanted it to look like and I set out to find exactly that.
-Turns out trying to make a dress appear out of your dreams isn’t as easy as one would think and several wedding gown shopping trips later, I was still without a dress and I decided to turn my search to pre-owned wedding dresses.
+Turns out trying to make a dress appear out of your dreams isn’t as easy as one would think and several wedding gown shopping trips later, I was still without a dress and I decided to turn my search to a pre-owned wedding dress.

 WHERE I WAS IN THE SEARCH